andpalmier/SemProj/report.md

 # Filesystem

 Fuchsia’s filesystems live entirely within userspace as simple processes which implement servers.
-In this way Fuchsia’s filesystems themselves can be changed easily and their modifications don’t require recompiling the kernel.
+In this way they can be changed easily and their modifications don’t require recompiling the kernel.
 The primary mode of interaction with a filesystem server is achieved using the handle primitive rather than system calls.
 The kernel has no knowledge about files, directories, or filesystems, so filesystem clients cannot ask the kernel for filesystem access directly.

 ## Open life cycle

 The `open` call is a function provided by a standard library; for C/C++ programs, this will normally be declared in `unistd.h`.
-While on a monolithic kernel an open would be a lightweight shim around a system call,the Zircon kernel intentionally has no such system call.
+While on a monolithic kernel an open would be a lightweight shim around a system call, the Zircon kernel intentionally has no such system call.
 Indeed clients access filesystems through channels.

-When a process is initialized, it is provided a table of *“absolute path”* : *“handle”* mappings.
+When a process is initialized, a table of *“absolute path”* : *“handle”* mappings is provided.
 All paths accessed from within a process are opened by directing requests through this namespace mapping.
 In case a relative path was used, the incoming call could be sent over the path representing the current working directory.
-The standard library is responsible for taking a handle and making them appear like file descriptors, so that the “file descriptor table” is a notion that exists within a client process.
+The standard library is responsible for taking a handle and making them appear like file descriptors, so that the *“file descriptor table”* is a notion that exists within a client process.
 A library called *fdio* is responsible for providing a unified interface to a variety of resources, such as files, sockets, services, pipes, and more.
 This layer defines a group of functions, such as *read*, *write*, *open*, *close*, *seek*... that may be used on file descriptors.
 Each supported protocol is responsible for providing the required client-side code to interpret the specifics of their interaction.
 For example, sockets provide multiple handles to clients: one acting for data flow, and one acting as a control plane.
 Instead, files typically use only a single channel for control and data.

 An “open” call go through the standard library, acting on the current working directory *fdio object*, which transformed the request into a FIDL message, which is sent to the server using the `zx_channel_write` system call.
 The client can optionally wait for the server’s response using `zx_object_wait_one`, or continue processing asynchronously.
 Either way, a channel has been created, where one end lives with the client, and the other end is transmitted to the server.

 # Contribution

-## Compile Fuchsia
+In this section are discussed the various phases of the work we performed during the Semester Project.

 ## Insert our program in Fuchsia

 The step following the compilation of Fuchsia was to insert a custom program inside the OS.
 Since we decided to focus on the *Zircon* layer, we started by looking there for the location of some programs we knew being part of that layer only.
-The source code of some of them (like *vmaps.c*, *top.c*, *memgraph.cpp*) can be found on the following directory: "*\$FUCHSIA_ROOT/zircon/system/uapp/psutils*".
+The source code of some of them (like *vmaps.c*, *top.c*, *memgraph.cpp*) can be found in the following directory: `\$FUCHSIA_ROOT/zircon/system/uapp/psutils`.

-In this folder we created our custom program that we wanted to add in Zircon and we called it *evil.c*.
+In this folder we created our custom program that we wanted to add in Zircon and we called it `evil.c`.
 At this point, we needed to tell Zircon to build this file.
 In order to do that, we modified the `rules.mk` file in the same folder.
-This is the code we added (copied from another program already there):
+This is the code we added:

 ```
 include make/module.mk